Technologies and Security Challenges in Metaverse: Methodology

-The initial search process resulted in the identification of a large number of potential studies related to Metaverse enabling technologies and security challenges.
+\myparait{Scrutiny:} The initial search process resulted in the identification of a large number of potential studies related to Metaverse enabling technologies and security challenges.
 Consequently, comprehensive scrutiny was essential to narrow down the studies.
 During this scrutiny, we initially considered the titles and brief summaries of the articles.
 We began by filtering articles based on whether they were written and published in English, considering sources such as journals, conference proceedings, and IEEE bulletins.
 Papers that did not address any of the research questions or did not align with the discussion topic were excluded.
 In instances where multiple copies of the same article were found on the internet, we selected the most comprehensive version.
 Additionally, our SLR focused on articles published between January 1, 2008, and July 30, 2025.
 The table \ref{table:inclusion_exclusion_criteria} illustrates the inclusion and exclusion criteria employed during the scrutiny process.
+We narrowed down our selection to 85 papers overall after carefully following the instructions provided.